-New Orleans Marriott – 555 Canal StreetThe Deep South Center for Environmental Justice in collaboration with Texas Southern University will host the Eighth Annual HBCU Climate Change Conference October 6 – 10, 2021.
+New Orleans Marriott – 555 Canal StreetThe Deep South Center for Environmental Justice in collaboration with Texas Southern University will host the HYBRID (IN-PERSON AND VIRTUAL) Eighth Annual HBCU Climate Change Conference March 2 - 6, 2022.
+The conference has been postponed until the Spring of 2022 due to the surge in the COVID19 Delta Variant.
 The purpose of the conference is to bring together HBCU faculty and students, researchers, climate professionals and environmental justice and coastal community residents impacted by toxic facilities and severe weather events related to climate change in order to bridge the gap between theory and the experiential realities of climate change.
 The conference will address issues related to climate justice, adaptation, community resilience, global climate issues, and other major climate change topics (i.e. transportation, energy sources, carbon emissions, green jobs/green economy, just transition, and community economic development).

 Another goal of the conference is to engage local high school students in the activities of the conference.
 College-bound high school students will be introduced to climate science, within the context of how their daily life activities affect climate.
 The sessions will be interactive, including computer-simulated games.
-CONFERENCE PARTICIPANTS ARE REQUIRED TO BE COVID19 VACCINATED.
+COVID19 VACCINATION IS REQUIRED FOR ALL CONFERENCE PARTICIPANTS.

 New Orleans Marriott555 Canal Street